Need a Root Canal in Washington DC?

 What Happens During A Root Canal?

 The dentist begins the procedure by taking an X-Ray to determine if any infection is present and to see the shape of the canals.
 Anesthesia will then be used to numb the area, although the nerve is already dead.
 This helps to keep the patient calm and relaxed.
 A rubber dam must be placed around the tooth to prevent saliva from entering the area being treated, and a hole must be drilled into the tooth to access the pulp.

-Contact the Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry today at (202) 873-1341 so we can develop a treatment plan that addresses your dental problem.
-Regardless of whether you are missing teeth, have a problem with your bite, or teeth that are stained, we have a solution for you.
+Contact the Washington Center for Cosmetic & Family Dentistry today at 202-363-2500, so we can develop a treatment plan that addresses your dental problem.
+Regardless of whether you are missing teeth, have a problem with your bite, or stained teeth, we have a solution for you.
 Our goal is to meet all of your oral care needs, from general dentistry to cosmetic procedures.